nimiq/tutorial/src/content/tutorial/5-polygon-basics/4-erc20-usdc/content.md

 # ERC20 Tokens & USDC Transfers

-# ERC20 Tokens & USDC Transfers

 Native POL transfers are only half the story on Polygon.
 The majority of assets you will handle live inside smart contracts that follow the ERC20 standard.
-In this lesson you will apply everything you learned about wallets and providers to interact with **USDC**, a widely used stablecoin on Polygon Amoy.
+In this lesson, you will apply everything you learned about wallets and providers to interact with **USDC**, a widely used stablecoin on Polygon Amoy.

 ---